-(Losses) Designat ealized Gains on Derivatives ted as Hedging truments

-(in t housands)

-Balance as of December 31, 2020 \$

-Amount of net gains (losses) recorded in accumulated other comprehensive profit (loss) 176

-Amount of net gains (losses) reclassified from accumulated other comprehensive profit (loss) to earnings

-Other comprehensive profit (loss) 176

-Balance as of December 31, 2021 176

-Amount of net gains (losses) recorded in accumulated other comprehensive profit (loss) 1,448

-Amount of net gains (losses) reclassified from accumulated other comprehensive profit (loss) to earnings (3,331)

-Other comprehensive profit (loss) (1,883)

-Balance as of December 31, 2022 \$ (1,707)

-Amount of net gains (losses) recorded in accumulated other comprehensive profit (loss) 6,585

-Amount of net gains (losses) reclassified from accumulated other comprehensive profit (loss) to earnings (4,951)

-Other comprehensive profit (loss) 1,634

-Balance as of December 31, 2023 \$ (73)
+(Losses) Designa Ins realized Gains on Derivatives ted as Hedging truments housands) Balance as of December 31, 2020 \$ Amount of net gains (loss) recorded in accumulated other comprehensive profit (loss) 176 Amount of net gains (loss) reclassified from accumulated other comprehensive profit (loss) to earnings Other comprehensive profit (loss) 176 Balance as of December 31, 2021 176 Amount of net gains (loss) recorded in accumulated other comprehensive profit (loss) 1,448 Amount of net gains (loss) reclassified from accumulated other comprehensive profit (loss) to earnings (3,331) Other comprehensive profit (loss) (1,883) Balance as of December 31, 2022 \$ (1,707)

+There were no foreign currency contracts designated as hedging instruments for the year ended December 31, 2020.
 As of December 31, 2021, net deferred gains totaled \$0.2 million and were recognized during the year ended December 31, 2022 in the same financial statement line item as the hedged items.
-As of December 31, 2022, \$1.7 million of net deferred losses were recorded in accumulated other comprehensive profit (loss) and were recognized during the year ended December 31, 2023 in the same financial statement line item as the hedged items.
-As of December 31, 2023, \$0.1 million of net deferred losses were recorded in accumulated other comprehensive profit (loss) of which all are expected to be recognized in the same financial statement line item in the Consolidated Statements of Operations to which the derivative relates over the next twelve months.
+As of December 31, 2022, \$1.7 million of net deferred losses were recorded in accumulated other comprehensive profit (loss) of which all are expected to be recognized as operating expenses in the same financial statement line item in the Consolidated Statements of Operations to which the derivative relates over the next twelve months.